 The U.S is a great place to visit and do business in, attend conferences or tour the most famous places in.
 There are several ways that this can be done, and one of them is to get a US Visitor Visa, so either a B1 visa or a B2 visa.
 Many people wonder though do I need a visa for USA, and some people do not.

-If you fulfill the necessary criteria and you are from countries with which the U.S has good relationships with, you will not need a visa.
+If you fulfill the necessary criteria and you are from countries with which the U.S has good relationships with, you will not need a visa for USA.
 The only document you will need to go into the U.S is the stamp on your passport which states that you are part of the Visa Waiver Program (VWP).

 This article will go through the Visa Waiver Program, what it is, its requirements, necessary documents, and other details.

 The Visa Waiver Program was created in 1986 by U.S government.
 It is a document in the form of a stamp on your passport which allows citizens of 38 countries to enter the U.S without a visa.
 The program was created to improve security for the people who go into the U.S and also so that U.S citizens can go to the other 38 countries freely.
 It brings mutual benefits and most importantly, makes traveling a lot safer.

 The Visa Waiver Program allows people to go to the U.S only for a limited amount of time, so up to 90 days, and only for certain purposes.
 These purposes must be the same as those for the B1 visa or the B2 visa.

 The 38 Visa Waiver Countries are the following:

 Note: This list was last updated on February 28, 2014, when Chile joined the Visa Waiver Program.

 If you are from one of these countries, you can apply only for the Visa Waiver and not for a visa.

 Benefits and Limitation of Travelling Under the VWP